lgaudencio/geography-quiz/README.md

 * #20bf55 - Green (used for correct answer selection)
 * #d62828 - Red (used for incorrect answer selection)
-* #ffffff - White (text colour will change to white when the button hightlight green or red)
+* #ffffff - White (text colour will change to white when the button highlights green or red)

 * Layout

 The content of the website has been centred with no distractions on the sides.
 It was designed to have a minimalistic look as also seen from the logo.
-This design was to enure that users would not get distracted, having it centred also gives it an easy flow approach and makes it easy to navigate around.
+This design was to ensure that users would not get distracted, having it centred also gives it an easy flow approach and makes it easy to navigate around.

 ## Testing